-- Technology: personal and/or professional adoption of technology and AI tools and comfort with AI tools being deployed by skilled professionals (like lawyers and notaries). - Economy: confidence in the economy and personal financial wellness. - Property: participation in the property market over the past year, plans for the next twelve months and perceptions of housing affordability and mobility.
+- Technology: personal and/or professional adoption of technology and AI tools and comfort with AI tools being deployed by skilled professionals. - Economy: confidence in the economy and personal financial wellness. - Property: participation in the property market over the past year, plans for the next twelve months and perceptions of housing affordability and mobility.